canonn-science/CAPIv2-Strapi/README.md

 Run the following to install PM2 globally on your system:

-`sudo npm install pm2 -g`
+`npm install -g pm2 `

 **NOTE:** If you get an EACCESS error while trying to install global packages, please see [this](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) node help guide.

 ## 5.3.
+Install Yarn for development and building

+Run the following to install Yarn globally:

+`npm install -g yarn`

+## 5.4.
 Install Strapi Alpha Latest

 Run the following to install Strapi Alpha version from the package.json:

 **NOTE:** This is just an example, you should replace the version below with the proper version!

-`sudo npm i 3.0.0-alpha.24.1 -g`
+`npm i -g strapi@beta`

 This will install strapi globally and allow you to generate new projects or models/api/ect from the cli

-See the following for a more detailed guide: [https://strapi.io/documentation/cli/CLI.html](https://strapi.io/documentation/3.x.x/getting-started/installation.html#requirements)
+See the following for a more detailed guide: [For requirements](https://strapi.io/documentation/3.0.0-beta.x/getting-started/install-requirements.html#basic-installation-requirements) and [For installing Strapi Globally](https://strapi.io/documentation/3.0.0-beta.x/getting-started/quick-start.html#_1-install-strapi-globally)

-## 5.4.
+## 5.5.
 Setup MariaDB

 Install Software Properties Common if its not already installed: